dotnet/docs-maui/docs/platform-integration/invoke-platform-code.md

 ## Configure multi-targeting

-By default, .NET MAUI apps are configured so that platform code must be placed in a sub-folder of the **Platforms** folder.
-However, multi-targeting can also be performed based on your own filename and folder criteria.
+.NET MAUI apps can also be multi-targeted based on your own filename and folder criteria.
+This enables you to structure your .NET MAUI app project so that you don't have to place your platform code into sub-folders of the **Platforms** folder.

 For example, a standard multi-targeting pattern is to include the platform in the filename containing the platform code.
-The build system can then be configured to combine cross-platform partial classes with platform partial classes that include the platform's name:
+The build system can configured to use this pattern to combine cross-platform partial classes with platform partial classes that include the platform's name:

 :::image type="content" source="media/invoke-platform-code/multi-target-filenames.png" alt-text="DeviceOrientationService classes using filename-based multi-targeting.":::

 Another standard multi-targeting pattern is to include the platform in a folder name.
-The build system can then be configured to combine cross-platform partial classes with platform partial classes that are located in platform-named folders:
+The build system can then be configured to use this pattern to combine cross-platform partial classes with platform partial classes that are located in specific folders:

 :::image type="content" source="media/invoke-platform-code/multi-target-folders.png" alt-text="DeviceOrientationService classes using folder-based multi-targeting.":::